Watch the video for an overview of the competition.

 - Teachers will submit each group’s entry before 5 pm on Wednesday October 11

-The Judging will take place and shortlisted schools will be notified by email/phone Wednesday October 18.
+The Judging will take place and shortlisted schools will be notified by email/phone on Wednesday October 18.

 Students who have been shortlisted will be invited to attend the Victorian Education in Games Conference held at the Australian Centre of the Moving Image (ACMI) on the 27th October 2017 accompanied by a teacher/parent.

-Students will spend 1/2 day working with Jon Yeo (TedX) refining their pitch/presentation skills to present to the judges later in the afternoon.
+Students will spend a half day working with Jon Yeo (TedX) refining their pitch/presentation skills to present to the judges later in the afternoon.
 Winners will be announced that day.
 Full details around the day will be provided to shortlisted entries.